thirstythurston/thurstonherricks/content/projects/macrophage-assay/PyTorch-Unet-Model/index.md

 ```

-### Organizing the Blocks
+### Organizing the Mobilnet Blocks
 The explicit definition of the blocks is given here for study.
-There may be other elegant methods for generating the network structure but sometimes a hard coded structure is beneficial from a learning and reading standpoint.
+There may be other much more elegant methods for generating the network structure but sometimes a hard coded structure is beneficial from a learning and reading standpoint.
 Please note that MobileNet was designed to have RGB input images, but the microscopy images we have are just 16bit unsigned integers.
-There are two solutions to adapting the network.
+There are two solutions to adapting the network input from the 3 input channels to the single image channel.
 The first is to replicate the images so that the correct data dimensions (m*x*m*x*3) are fed into the network.
 The dimensions are increased the x.repeat(1,3,1,1) statement in the forward function.
 The other option is sum across the 3rd dimension of the convolutional filters when loading the model weights.
 I don't have the second method presented here but may add it in at a later date.

 ```python
 class Unet_MNv2(nn.Module):